 Embolization is a procedure used to treat a brain aneurysm.
-A brain aneurysm is a balloon-like sac or bulge in the wall of a brain artery.
+A brain aneurysm is a bulge in the wall of a brain artery.
 If the aneurysm bursts (ruptures) and bleeds, nearby brain tissue may be damaged.
 This can cause a stroke, which can be fatal.
-Embolization may be done before an aneurysm bursts, to prevent these problems.
+Embolization may be done before an aneurysm bursts.
+It can help prevent these problems.
 It can also be done after an aneurysm has burst.
-The procedure involves putting a substance (metal coils, or specialized particles or liquid) inside the aneurysm.
-This helps to seal the aneurysm, and stop it from bleeding or rupturing.
+The procedure is done by putting something inside the aneurysm.
+This may be metal coils, liquid, or special particles.
+This helps seal the aneurysm.
+It stops it from bleeding or rupturing.

 Getting ready for your procedure

 Embolization may be done as an emergency procedure after an aneurysm has burst.
 You or a family member should tell your healthcare provider if you: